When and why do membranes rupture before 37 weeks?

-When membranes rupture in the normal course of pregnancy, it’s near the very end, known as ‘water breaking,’ and is often a sign of the beginning of labor.
-When membranes rupture before the 37th week of pregnancy, it’s called PPROM, preterm premature rupture of membranes, and is considered a significant sign of possible preterm labor.
+When membranes rupture in the normal course of pregnancy, it’s near the very end, and known as ‘water breaking.’
+It is often a sign of the beginning of labor.
+When membranes rupture before the 37th week of pregnancy and without labor contractions, it’s called preterm prelabor rupture of membranes (PPROM).

-PPROM can cause preterm labor because it can result in preterm contractions, increased risk of infection which might lead a doctor to induce, or bleeding from early placental detachment.
-It appears in about 8-10% of all pregnancies, and causes about between one-fourth and one-third of preterm deliveries, according to the Children’s Hospital of Philadelphia.
+PPROM can cause preterm labor because it can result in preterm contractions, increased risk of infection, or bleeding from early placental detachment.
+It appears in about 8-10% of all pregnancies, and causes about between one-fourth and one-third of preterm births, according to the Children’s Hospital of Philadelphia.

 What causes membranes to rupture early?